storesafe/cordova-sqlite-storage/README.md

   - Not possible to read BLOB column values
   - Issue with `undefined` SQL parameter argument value described below
   - It is **not** possible to use this plugin with the default "Any CPU" target.
 A specific target CPU type **must** be specified when building an app with this plugin.
+  - Windows version may crash in certain cases when invalid (bogus) function parameters are given, for example: `db.readTransaction('bogus');`
 - macOS version ("osx" platform) has not been tested in a release build and should be considered pre-alpha.
 - FTS3, FTS4, and R-Tree support is tested working OK in this version (for all target platforms in this version branch Android/iOS/macOS/Windows)
 - Android is supported back to SDK 10 (a.k.a.
 Gingerbread, Android 2.3.3); support for older versions is available upon request.